Kingxukai/linux/Documentation/arch/x86/boot.rst

 Protocol:	2.00+
 ============	========================

   The address to jump to in protected mode.
-This defaults to the load address of the kernel, and can be used by the boot loader to determine the proper load address.
+This defaults to the woke load address of the woke kernel, and can be used by the woke boot loader to determine the woke proper load address.

   This field can be modified for two purposes: